 At the height of his carrer, he was twent-six yeara old, Igor Wakhevitch was asked to compose the music of Salvador Dali’s opera « Être Dieu » (To Be God) with Salvador Dali acting his own charachter.
 Recorded in EMI Studios in Paris.

-Igor Wakhevitch works, past and future, are largely reserved to dance-theatre, t-v,, epic electronic pieces blended with symphonic orchestra, choirs, entities, abstract elements, elemental creatures, telluric beings, invisible cratures, occult instruments, hidden worlds, and straight meditative synthezisers.
+Igor Wakhevitch works are largely reserved to dance-theatre, epic electronic pieces blended with symphonic orchestra, choirs, entities, abstract elements, elemental creatures, telluric beings, invisible cratures, occult instruments, hidden worlds, and straight meditative synthezisers.
+He listen sounds of other inner worlds that others are unable to perceive.
 All his works provides a subliminal collection of experimental electronic recordings.

 During the past fourty years, “Igor-ji” devoted himself to Indian Culture and secular tradition and was praised for his achievements and contributions by some of the greatest maestros of India, Maestros Ustad Amjad Ali Khan, Pandit Shiv Kumar Sharma, Pandit Hariprasad Chaurasia, Ustad Zakir Hussain, Rajan & Sajan Mishra, Ajoy Chakraborty, Shashank, the Gundecha Brothers, and many others….